What to do with your unwanted Christmas gifts

 - Try Zeek

-Sometimes, there is nothing worse than getting a gift card for somewhere you'll never go - who actually uses a £50 iTunes voucher?
+Sometimes, there's nothing worse than getting a gift card for somewhere you'll never go - who actually uses a £50 iTunes voucher?
 That's where Zeek comes in, you can trade your gift card for cash, meaning you put it to better use and both parties are happy!